-The foundation of Dave Alred’s coaching philosophy is, as far as I understand it, built on the scrutiny of all aspects of in-game performance which he then deconstructs and transposes into practice and training.
+The foundation of Dave Alred’s coaching philosophy is, as far as I understand it, built on the scrutiny of all aspects of in-game performance which he then deconstructs and transposes into practice and training (Read Pt 1 of the interview HERE).
 The net result of this is that preparation with Dave is nothing if not demanding.
 That’s partly why he calls it the ‘Ugly Zone’.

 For the sake of clarity the Ugly Zone doesn’t have to equate to misery.
 I make the point to Dave,